servo-cam/documentation/docs/source/hardware.rst

 client via the network.

-In the case of connecting via Arduino, the code attached to the **Client / Arduino directory must be uploaded to the Arduino board** .
+In the case of connecting via Arduino, the code attached to the **Client / Arduino** directory must be uploaded to the Arduino board.
 The code should be uploaded to the Arduino, e.g. using the Arduino IDE.
-In the case of connection via Raspberry, the client application from the **Client / PC directory, Raspberry** must be uploaded to Rasberry.
+In the case of connection via Raspberry, the client application from the **Client / PC, Raspberry** directory must be uploaded to Rasberry.

 The project requires two servos to work: one for movement along the X (horizontal) axis, the other for movement along the Y (vertical) axis.